Section 16

 The resemblance between the actions of animals and men is so entire.

-The same principle of reasoning will make us conclude that since our internal actions resemble each other, their causes must also be resembling.
+Since the internal actions of humans and animals resemble each other, then their causes must also be resembling.

 Therefore, when any hypothesis is advanced to explain a mental operation common to men and beasts, we must apply the same hypothesis to both.